 Figure 1 Presentation of the Institute for Essential Services Reform (IESR) of its newest study titled “A Roadmap for Indonesia’s Power Sector: How Renewable Energy Can Power Java-Bali and Sumatra.”

-The Purnomo Yusgiantoro Center (PYC) attended a seminar titled “A Roadmap for Indonesia’s Power Sector: How Renewable Energy Can Power Java-Bali and Sumatra” by Institute for Essential Services Reform (IESR).
-The event was held on February 21, 2019, In Jakarta.
-In the event, IESR presented its newest study of investigating the benefits of a significant renewable portion in Java Bali and Sumatra power generation mix, both in economic and operational ways.
-The study was a collaborative work among IESR, Monash University, and Agora.
+Institute for Essential Services Reform (IESR) carried out a seminar titled “A Roadmap for Indonesia’s Power Sector: How Renewable Energy Can Power Java-Bali and Sumatra”.
+The event was held on February 21, 2019, in Jakarta.
+In the event, IESR presented its newest study of investigating the benefits of a significant renewable portion in Java, Bali and Sumatera power generation mix, both in economical and operational ways.
+The study was a collaborative work among IESR, Monash University and Agora.

-In the study, IESR modeled Indonesia’s alternative power system pathways to meet energy and climate targets from 2018 to 2027 using PLEXOS software.
+In the study, IESR has modeled Indonesia’s alternative power system pathways to meet energy and climate targets from 2018 to 2027 using PLEXOS software.
 In the model, the study also simulated the impact of increasing wind and solar PV capacity significantly in the power system.
-The result showed a reduction in generation investment, utilization and power system cost.
-IESR also suggested the Ministry of Energy and Mineral Resource (MEMR) as well as PT.
+The result showed a reduction in generation investment, utillization and power system cost.
+IESR also made suggestions to the Ministry of Energy and Mineral Resource (MEMR), as well as to PT.
 Perusahaan Listrik Negara (PLN) to consider alternative and low carbon scenarios in the National Electricity Plan (RUKN) with high renewable energy share.
-IESR then highlighted the need for a long-sighted strategic plan which aligns with renewable energy expansion measures, supporting policies, and smooth implementations in the national to the regional level.
+IESR then highlighted the need for a long-sighted strategic plan which aligns with renewable energy expansion measures, supporting policies and smooth implementations in the national to the regional level.